 Mary-Jess first started singing when she was nine years old; she was accepted as a member of the Gloucester Cathedral Youth Choir even though she was two years too young.
 Her Grandmother was a semi-professional classical singer and her Mother is a powerful rock, pop and country singer and so she was always encouraged by their musical example.

-In 2009 she flew to Nanjing, China as part of her degree in Music and Chinese Studies at the University of Sheffield.
+In 2009 Mary-Jess flew to Nanjing, China as part of her degree in Music and Chinese Studies at the University of Sheffield.
 It was there that she entered 民星唱翻天 (Min Xing Chang Fan Tian) ‘I want to sing to the stars’.
 With her unique voice and grasp of the Chinese language, Mary-Jess took the competition by storm and the 70 million viewers took her to their hearts.
-Though out the show, Mary-Jess sang a huge range of repertoire, from O Mio Babbino Caro, to Stop by Sam Brown and Chinese songs like Yue Guang Ai Ren.
 Her performance of ‘Time to Say Goodbye’ in the live final stormed her to victory and cemented her position as a serious singer in the Chinese community.

-2010 saw Mary-Jess write and record her debut album ‘Shine’ with filmic textures and a contemporary flare; she recorded the string section from The Royal Philharmonic Orchestra at Abbey Road and worked with some of China’s most accomplished musicians to add a touch of the orient.
-Seven out of the 12 songs on Shine were co-written by Mary-Jess.
+2010 saw Mary-Jess write and record her debut album ‘Shine’.
+Seeking to add filmic textures and a contemporary flare; she recorded the string section from The Royal Philharmonic Orchestra at Abbey Road and worked with some of China’s most accomplished musicians to add a touch of the orient.

 Mary-Jess is the representative of The GREAT Britain Campaign, and so she now represents the UK in 144 countries around the world.
 She is also a ‘Leading Light’ of the UK–China Alumni Network, an initiative set up by the British Council in China to encourage links between the UK and China.